shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_STAGE 2A.md

-# Belgian Legal Provision Extraction — Evaluation Judge (v3.2 - Article-Level Update)
+# Belgian Legal Provision Extraction — Evaluation Judge (v3.6 - Mixed Range+List Fix)

 You are evaluating whether provision extraction is production-ready.
 Compare EXTRACTED OUTPUT against ORIGINAL SOURCE.
 Enforce zero hallucinations and correctness of priority fields.
 Work silently and return JSON only.

-**v3.2 Update:** Extraction now uses article-level deduplication (one provision per unique article per parent act).
-See "Article-Level Extraction Philosophy" below.
+**v3.6 Update:** Fixed judge logic to handle mixed range+list citations.
+When source contains BOTH a range ("articles 31 tot 37bis") AND a separate list ("articles 31, 32, 33") for same act, intermediate articles from the list are CORRECT, not range over-expansion.

 ## Priority fields (must be correct)
 1) IDs: internalProvisionId, internalParentActId